rbrtbrnschn/karl/README.md

 WS_PORT=8001
 ```

-`PORT` being the backend port and `WS_PORT` being the port for the websocket gateway.
+`PORT` being the backend port and `WS_PORT` being the websocket gateway.

+**ATTENTION: DO NOT CHANGE THE WS_PORT**.

+> If you do, the client will not be able to connect properly to the websocket gateway.

 ## Usage